Middleton coffee shop sues over local mask order

 Public health officials have urged the wearing of masks as one of the most effective ways to slow the spread of the coronavirus.
 However, protests against requiring the wearing of masks have popped up across Wisconsin and the country.

 Wisconsin joined a majority of states earlier this month with the order requiring masks.
-That statewide order has yet to be challenged in court, although Republican Senate Majority Leader Scott Fitzgerald has said he wants the Legislature to strike it down.
-The Assembly would also have to vote to kill the order and so far Assembly Speaker Robin Vos has not said whether he wants to do that.
+That statewide order has yet to be challenged in court, although Senate Majority Leader Scott Fitzgerald, R-Juneau, has said he wants the Legislature to strike it down.
+The Assembly would also have to vote to kill the order and so far Assembly Speaker Robin Vos, R-Rochester, has not said whether he wants to do that.

 COVID-19 in photos: How Wisconsin is managing the pandemic